About John Pacey-Lowrie: Specialist in Ocular Prosthetics

 Understanding Artificial Eye Terminology

-An ocularist is a skilled professional who specializes in fitting, painting, and creating custom ocular prostheses (prosthetic eyes).
+An ocularist is an expert and skilled artificial eye maker, specializing in the precision fitting, meticulous painting, and crafting of tailor-made ocular prostheses.
 They work closely with individuals who have lost an eye to provide them with a natural-looking and comfortable replacement.
 Ocularists evaluate the socket, customize the prosthesis to match the remaining eye, ensure proper fitting and alignment, and educate patients on care and maintenance.
 They collaborate with ophthalmologists for comprehensive eye care

 An ophthalmologist is a medical doctor who specializes in eye care.
 They have completed extensive education and training in all aspects of eye health, including the prevention, diagnosis, and treatment of eye conditions and diseases.
 Ophthalmologists are licensed to perform eye surgeries, ranging from medically necessary procedures like cataract surgery and corneal transplants to cosmetic surgeries such as eyelid procedures.
 They provide comprehensive eye examinations, prescribe medications, and fit corrective lenses.
 Ophthalmologists are the primary eye care providers for individuals with complex eye conditions or those in need of surgical interventions.